-Since the 2021 APO, a grid level energy demand forecast that incorporates the net level energy demand forecast as in past APOs and an embedded generation output forecast for the outlook period (2025-2050) is included.
+Since the 2021 APO, a grid level energy demand forecast that incorporates the net level energy demand forecast as in past APOs and an embedded generation output forecast for the outlook period (2024-2043) in addition to the base year (2023), is included.
 Embedded generation is defined as an electricity generating resource that does not participate in the IESO administered wholesale market, injects into the distribution system rather than offsetting load and is generally grouped by fuel type: solar, wind, hydroelectric, biomass and natural gas.
 Embedded generation is considered in developing the net level demand base year described in Section 3.5.2 as well as producing the hourly grid energy demand forecast described in Section 3.6.

-As embedded generators are resources that are not market participants, it is challenging to obtain accurate data on: 1) actual resources; and 2) hourly data on actual energy production; where such resources are not contracted with the IESO.
+As embedded generators are resources that are not market participants, it is challenging to obtain accurate data on 1) actual resources; and 2) hourly data on actual energy production; where such resources are not contracted with the IESO.
 The embedded generation output forecast relies on the most credible data available, that is monthly energy by fuel type reported by LDCs through IESO's settlements.

 Two of these fuel types are of particular interest to forecasting demand: solar and wind.
 The reason is twofold.
 First, these two fuel types are the most common type of embedded generation and account for over 2,000 MW of installed capacity.
 Secondly, the output from these two fuel types is correlated to weather in a manner similar to demand.
 For the solar and wind embedded generation output forecast and the normal weather base year forecast described in section 3.5.1, the same weather simulation models were run for both forecasts resulting in a consistent weather approach.
 For the remaining embedded generation fuel types, hourly output is calculated using hourly profile assumptions.
-The hourly profile is developed for the remaining fuel types by using available information from various sources, including: local distribution company data, IESO contracts information (capacity), and IESO settlements data (monthly energy).
+The hourly profile is developed for the remaining fuel types by using available information from various sources, including local distribution company data, IESO contracts information (capacity), and IESO settlements data (monthly energy).

-For the purposes of the embedded generation forecast for the grid-level long term demand forecast, the embedded generation output forecast is based on: 1) consistent hourly profiles for the fuel type and for each year, adjusted for expected changes in available capacity and operating conditions; 2) and reflects assumptions of discontinued availability of existing embedded generation resources in each resource's post contract expiry period.
-With this assumption, embedded generation production forecasts decrease steadily over the outlook period.
+For the purposes of the embedded generation forecast for the grid-level long term demand forecast, the embedded generation output forecast is based on 1) consistent hourly profiles for the fuel type and for each year, adjusted for expected changes in available capacity and operating conditions; and 2) continued availability of existing resources, that is existing embedded generation resources continue to operate through the end of the outlook period, even in instances where a resources' operation contract with the IESO expire.